wp-plugins/pinterest-pinboard-widget/readme.txt

 2. This is the Pinterest Pinboard widget in the sidebar of the Twenty Eleven WordPress theme

 == Changelog ==

+= 1.0.2 =

+* When server runs https:// also retrieve the pins from Pinterest that way
+* Fixed a bug when pin description contained a quote (")
+* Replaced inline php with echo

 = 1.0.1 =